 As part of the project, we organized and led over 100 meetings with campus leaders, 15 workshops with students, faculty and staff, and a campus “pop-up” event to solicit ideas and feedback from the campus population about the future of the USD campus.

-The project has been composed of three main tasks: forming a framework for the vision and direction of growth on campus to meet identified planning principles, quantifying site capacity and growth projections, and developing a plan and set of design guidelines for the campus.
+The project was composed of three main tasks: forming a framework for the vision and direction of growth on campus to meet identified planning principles, quantifying site capacity and growth projections, and developing a plan and set of design guidelines for the campus.
 In this capacity, we have also worked closely with Housing and Dining staff to evaluate the potential for development of a First Year and Second Year experience in the valley and east mesa of the campus.

 |Type||University of San Diego Master Plan Update and Design Guidelines|